gwu-libraries/python-camp/_sources/keep_learning.md

 The [Data Carpentry](https://datacarpentry.org/lessons/) curriculum makes available a range of material for learning about programming in the context of specific academic disciplines.
 Not all of the lessons focus on Python, but many do, and they are typically geared toward beginners.
 If you are wondering how Python might prove useful to your research, you might find some relevant examples here.

+(python-environments)=
+## Python Environments

+As a participant in Python Camp, you've been using a hosted JupyterHub environment provided by GW Libraries and Academic Innovation.
+As you continue your Python journey, you'll probably want a coding environment that provides more flexibility and/or computing power.

+The following are good options, depending on your use case.

+### Local Python/Jupyter Installation

+If you like the notebook format we've used in Python Camp, you can install the same environment locally on your own computer.
+The [Anaconda distribution](https://www.anaconda.com/) of Python is free for download, very popular, and comes with the Jupyter Notebook application.
+On Mac or Windows, just download and install, and then launch the [Navigator](https://docs.anaconda.com/free/navigator/) to open the Notebook interface.

+In addition, the Anaconda distribution comes with wide variety of Python libraries useful for data analysis and visualization.

+### Local Python with IDE

+An integrated development environment (IDE) is a popular choice for those who are writing larger scripts or applications in Python.
+Most IDE's do _not_ use the notebook format by default, so instead of creating a document that contains both Python code and a record of its output (a `.ipynb` file), the IDE user creates a file of just Python code (a `.py` file), which can then be run as a standalone script.

+However, some IDE's now support `.ipynb` files as well, providing similar functionality to a Jupyter Notebook.

+There are several freely available IDE's for use with Python.
+Microsoft's Visual Studio Code ([VS Code](https://code.visualstudio.com/)) offers a relatively intuitive interface, along with powerful tools for syntax checking, debugging, and more.

+### Python Notebooks in the Cloud

+If you prefer to work in the cloud, there are a few free options that provide a notebook-style interface alongside other functionality.

+- [Google Colab](https://colab.research.google.com/) offers a robust Python environment along with integration with Google Drive.
+Colab works well for projects involving data sources available on the web or smaller data files that can be uploaded to Drive, but it's not ideal for larger datasets that can't be shared.
+On the upside, it does offer free access to a GPU (graphics processing unit) for more intensive numeric computation (such as you might undertake in machine learning or deep learning projects).
+Particularly if your computer is not very powerful, Colab can be a good alternative to doing such computation locally.

+- [Kaggle](https://www.kaggle.com) aims to serve as an online community for AI and machine-learning development.
+In addition to datasets, courses, and coding competitions, it offers free access to Python and other languages in a notebook environment.

+- A relatively new service, [Deepnote](https://deepnote.com) provides cloud-hosted Python notebooks in a sleek interface.
+At the free tier, the functionality seems similar to Google Colab.
+(Paid options include the ability to integrate with external storage services and databases.)